======================================================================

 separate the mendelevium atoms from those of the lighter actinides.

-The actual synthesis was done by a recoil technique, introduced by
+The initial separation was done by a recoil technique suggested by

-mendelevium atoms would get enough momentum to leave the target and be
+mendelevium atoms would allow them to leave the target and be caught

-caught on a catcher foil made of gold.
-This recoil target was made by
+on a gold catcher foil behind it.
+This recoil target was made by an

 technique gave a very high yield, which was absolutely necessary when